wp-plugins/responsive-lightbox/readme.txt

 * Option to set gallery images title from image title, caption, alt or description
 * Option to force lightbox for custom WP gallery replacements like Jetpack tiled galleries
 * Option to trigger lightbox on custom jquery events
+* Option to conditionally load scripts and styles only on pages that have images or galleries in post content
 * Enter a selector for lightbox
 * Highly customizable settings for each of the lightbox scripts
 * Multisite support